peterdieleman/papermod/content/posts/linux/battery-saving.md

    - `#CPU_SCALING_MAX_FREQ_ON_BAT`
    - `#CPU_HWP_ON_BAT`
    - `#CPU_MIN_PERF_ON_BAT`
-8. Check that both tlp and auto-cpufreq are installed correctly.
-   1. Restart your laptop.
-Open a terminal.
-   2. Check that tlp is enabled by running:\
-      `tlp-stat -c`.\
-      The very first line should contain:\
-      `TLP_ENABLE="1"`.\
-      In case it does not, go in and edit the file as in **step 6**.
-   3. Check that auto-cpufreq is activated by typing:\
-      `systemctl status snap.auto-cpufreq.service.service`,\
-      when you have installed the package using snap, or:\
-      `systemctl status auto-cpufreq`,\
-      when you went the other route.
-      This should display some information telling `auto-cpufreq` is activated.

 9. This enables tlp and auto-cpufreq on your machine, which should already significantly improve the battery life of your laptop.
    In my case,
    I found it beneficial to tune the CPU frequency limit to further increase battery life.